 5 Reasons Why You Need To Book Gorilla Tours In Uganda Now!

 1. You will be where half the world’s gorillas live

 Bwindi alone is the home to half of the world’s gorillas.
 Gorillas don’t pay heed to political borders, so the population across Virungas is relatively fluid.
 It is an ancient lowland forest spanning 128 square miles.
-The region is named as UNESCO world heritage site due to its spectacular biodiversity and a large number of endangered species that call it home.
+The region is named a UNESCO world heritage site due to its spectacular biodiversity and the large number of endangered species that call it home.

 2. You can help fight habitat destruction

 The main threat to mountain gorillas is habitat destruction.
 Uganda gorilla tours help fight it by organizing these treks and encourage tourists to seek out a way of giving back to the communities they visit.
 One of the methods is by hiring a local guide who is a resident and maybe a reformed poacher.

 The strict regulations are in place to protect the gorillas and ensure they stay healthy and wild.
 Daily viewing of each gorilla group is very limited, so visitors should apply at least six months before their actual visit.
 The cost of the permit varies depending on the season.

 4. You can take on a challenging terrain

 Southwestern Uganda’s green hills and rolling volcanic slopes is an area of the country, not for weaklings.
 Adding in the high altitude and the challenging terrain, gorilla trekking in Uganda holds the top position in your adventures of a lifetime.
 Reaching the gorillas will be hard and requires navigating uphill and downhill through thick tangles of vines, thorns and roots.